Leland Grove

 A referendum to annex Leland Grove to Springfield failed by a 3-1 margin in 1957.

-Today: Leland Grove, generally bounded by Springfield’s Laurel Street, Outer Park Drive, Park Avenue and Chatham Road, had 1,503 residents in 2010.
+Today: Leland Grove, generally bounded by Springfield’s Laurel Street, Outer Park Drive, Park Avenue and Chatham Road, had about 1,600 residents in 2025.

 Original content copyright Sangamon County Historical Society.
 You are free to republish this content as long as credit is given to the Society.
 Learn how to support the Society.

-This entry was posted in Communities, Local government, Prominent figures and tagged .
+This entry was posted in Communities, Local government, Prominent figures, Transportation and tagged .
 Bookmark the permalink.

 Leave a Reply